edualvarado/unity-antagonistic-controller/README.md

 <a name="Introduction"></a>
 ## Introduction

-This repository provides the codes used to reproduce the results shown in the following paper: **Generating Upper-Body Motion for Real-Time Characters Making theirWay through Dynamic Environments**.
+This repository provides the codes used to reproduce the results shown in the following paper: **Generating Upper-Body Motion for Real-Time Characters Making their Way through Dynamic Environments**.
 Eduardo Alvarado, Damien Rohmer, Marie-Paule Cani.

 This system takes as input a character model, ie. a mesh geometry with a rigged skeleton being animated by an arbitrary kinematic animations (e.g., keyframed clip, MoCap data) in order to build a responsive, partial physically-based version of the input skeleton.
 This real-time model allows to genereate plausible upper-body interactions from single motion clips, regardless of the nature of the environment, including non-rigid obstacles such as vegetation.